stashkov/inhibitor_graph_v1.5/README.md

 EFM (elementary flux modes) in a given metabolic pathway.

-# How does it expand a metabolic pathway?
+# How does it work?
 For detailed explanation please refer to the article [article_name]

 In short: